jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+- Need to have real background music instead of what I have now
+- Need to fix enemy fire sound to be in the audio plugin
 - Settings from and to local storage.
 - Add list of settings so that they can be put onto the settings screen easier.
 - Need to have the sound option be observed.
 Put the make sound in the audio file?